Music of the Ace Attorney series: Gyakuten Kenji Orchestra & Video Album

-Gyakuten Kenji 2 Orchestra Arrangement Collection
+Gyakuten Kenji 2 Orchestra Arrangement Collection: Kanaderareshi Gyakuten

-Gyakuten Kenji 2 Orchestra Arrangement Collection is a soundtrack album featuring background music from and based on music from the Ace Attorney series related to the character Miles Edgeworth, this time, from his second game as main character, Gyakuten Kenji 2.
+Gyakuten Kenji 2 Orchestra Arrangement Collection: Kanaderareshi Gyakuten is a soundtrack album featuring background music from and based on music from the Ace Attorney series related to the character Miles Edgeworth, this time, from his second game as main character, Gyakuten Kenji 2.
 It consists of orchestral arrangements of various themes from the game's soundtrack.
 The album was released with a special limited edition of Gyakuten Kenji 2.